 *Scores will be given to studio directors at the end of the competition.

 *A RED CARD will be presented when a rule break occurs.
-Rule breaks include, but are not limited to: use of illegal props (baby powder, liquid, glitter, hairspray, paint, confetti smaller than ½ inch, fog machines, and/or strobe lights), incorrect category/level placement, prop assembly exceeding a timely fashion and/or extensive clean up lasting over 2 minutes.
+Rule breaks include, but are not limited to: use of illegal props (baby powder, liquid, glitter, hairspray, paint, confetti smaller than ½ inch, fog machines, and/or strobe lights), incorrect category/level placement, offensive music, prop assembly exceeding a timely fashion and/or extensive clean up lasting over 2 minutes.
 Judges are granted the right to Red Card any dance they deem necessary.
-A Red Card will result in an automatic 2-point deduction.
+A Red Card will result in an automatic 2-point deduction from total score.
 Studio Directors will be notified when a dance is Red Carded.

 *Performers who exit the stage prior to the end of their performance will not receive a score if the judges do not feel enough of the routine was competed.
 Performance is eligible to perform again for Adjudication only.